PaimaStudios/paima-game-templates/nft-lvlup/README.md

 npm run compile:db
 ```

 To speed up the development cycle you can at any time completely reset the database and start syncing from the latest blockheight.
-Run this command, that will modify your `.env.development` and `docker-compose.yml` files:
+Run this command, that will modify your `.env.localhost` and `docker-compose.yml` files:

 ```
 npm run database:reset